actions/actions-runner-controller/README.md

 1. Using GitHub App.
 2. Using Personal Access Token.

+Regardless of which authentication method you use, the same permissions are required, those permissions are:
+- Repository: Administration (read/write)
+- Repository: Actions (read)
+- Organization: Self-hosted runners (read/write)

 **NOTE: It is extremely important to only follow one of the sections below and not both.**

 ### Using GitHub App